danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 Two approaches:

-1. If `PartitionId` is not specified, search only the default partition.
-To search all partitions, specify `PartitionId` of `all`.
+1. If `PartitionId` is not specified, return a 400 status code.

 2. If `PartitionId` is not specified, search all partitions.

-For the first iteration, we will take approach 2, with the understanding that the QIDO functionality will reamin unchanged, but will return a result set with records across potentially multiple partitions, so clients will need to parse the record URIs.
-In future iterations, we can allow specifying partition(s) to search once we understand the usage patterns.
+For the first iteration, we will take approach 1, with the understanding that the QIDO functionality will remain unchanged within the specified partition.
+In future iterations, we can allow querying across partitions once we understand the requirements and usage patterns.

 ## Roll-out Strategy

-We need to understand how the schema update is set in the Kubernetes deployment.
+Zeiss has requested that this feature be enabled programatically, not via manual process (IcM).
+Changing the base URI to include a required partition id is a breaking API change, so we will need to consider the best way to expose this feature while minimizing the complications related to API versions, documentation, and Azure Portal experience.

+Options include:
+- making partition id optional to maintain back-compatibility
+- creating a new API version exposed via feature flag (how would this converge with future versions?)
+- updating RP to check for feature flag and set config at deploy time
+- updating RP (or workspace platform?) to query storage for feature status and set config at deploy time

 # Test Strategy